Mexico vacation rentals

 Weather-wise, be prepared for rain between late spring and September, although showers tend to be short and sharp, so they won’t dampen your whole day.
 Visitor numbers tend to tail off in May and June, and hurricanes are a risk in the fall months.
 Mexican Independence Day in September is a great way to feel the energy of any of its major cities.
 Wildlife spotters in Cancun are in luck in May, when whale sharks head there, whereas gray whales are a common sight in Los Cabos from fall right through to spring.
 Surfers head to Puerto Vallarta for prime waves starting in November and running past the end of February.
 For something a little different, take in the radish festival in Oaxaca on December 23 and watch as prizes are awarded for intricately carved scenes.

-What are the top things to do in Mexico?
+Top things to do in Mexico

 Tempt your tastebuds in Oaxaca